ABRaquel/cybersec/11-Network-Security/README.md

     A) A criminal hacker tailgates an employee through an exterior door into a secured facility, explaining that they forgot their badge at home.

-    > **Physical layer but also Policies, Procedures and Awareness, since the the criminal was allowed to tailgate.**
+    > **Physical layer but also Policies, Procedures and Awareness, since the employee allowed the threat actor to tailgate.**

     B) A zero-day goes undetected by antivirus software.